The Health Insurance Risk-Sharing Plan (HIRSP) was created in 1979 for Wisconsin residents.

 HIRSP offers health insurance to Wisconsin residents who either are unable to find adequate health insurance coverage in the private market due to their medical conditions or who have lost their employer-sponsored group health insurance.

-Important Notice re: HIRSP Federal Applications.
+Important Notice about the HIRSP Sunset

 We want to connect with you!